prommis/prommis/docs/getting_started.md

 ### Install IDAES "extensions"

 After installing PrOMMiS, you will need to install binary packages for the solvers.
-These are contained in the IDAES package and called "extensions".
-The following command can be used to automatically install the IDAES extensions:
+These "extensions", as they are called, can be installed, after installing IDAES, using this command:
 ```
 idaes get-extensions
 ```